tonyketcham/puerh.wtf/README.md

 # 🌱 Pu-erh, wtf? 🍵

+> Currently in flux, undergoing a major refactor over to [SvelteKit](https://kit.svelte.dev/) and [Flatbread](https://github.com/tonyketcham/flatbread).
+Gridsome lacking maintenance was causing too many headaches and compromises to be made.
+The next version of the UI is gonna be wild & I'm very excited for it.

-So I decided to develop a site just so I could document all the damn teas I drink.
+So I decided to develop a site to document all the damn teas I drink.
 How did it come to this?
 Where did I go wrong?
-Why am I spending hundreds of dollars on tea?
-Well hey I'll meet ya in the cart on [white2tea](https://white2tea.com),,,,, hope that thing has digital wheels cuz I wanna kickflip that bitch with a `transform: rotateX(6rad);` and watch all the samples n cakes go flyin
+Why am I spending hundreds on tea?
+Well hey, I'll meet ya in the cart over on [white2tea](https://white2tea.com),,,,, hope that thing has digital wheels cuz I wanna kickflip that thing with a `transform: rotateX(6rad);` and watch all the samples n cakes go flyin

 ## Features